David Howell PPRSMA

 WORKING METHODS -

-I’m always amazed at the range of colours that most paint manufacturers produce, because you don’t actually need many.
-I work with around 12 – 15 tried and tested pigments that I know will work anywhere and with any subject.
+I’m always amazed at the range of colours that are available from manufacturers, because I don’t actually need many.
+I work with around 12 – 15 tried and tested pigments that I know will work for me anywhere and with any subject.
 They consist of the primary colours in warm and cool versions and a selection of earth colours.

 PRIMARY COLOURS